Amitgm/LLm/README.md

 # IMAGE TO STORY APP

 Transform any image into a humorous narrative with the IMAGE TO STORY application.
 This innovative tool utilizes cutting-edge technologies like Google PaLM LLM and various Hugging Face models.
 By employing Salesforce/blip-image-captioning-base, it seamlessly converts the image into text, while the kan-bayashi_ljspeech_vits model brings the story to life through voice narration.

+# FINE TUNING LLMS
+Fine-tuning LLMs on various datasets using the state-of-the-art LLMs such as Falcon, Zephyr, Mistral and many others.
+The Google Colab notebooks give us ideas on different use cases of fine-tuned LLms